My mother didn’t just beat me when I was a little guy, she assaulted me. Habitually.

 Carol was running with a younger crowd and she made a point of humiliating me in front of them during a trip to the New Jersey shore in 1975, when I was just 10.
 It was the first time she behaved like that toward me in public.

 Back then, it was considered rude to tell another parent how to raise their kids.
 Much less report them to the authorities.
-I don't know if anyone ever said anything, but they never did so in front of me.
+I don't know if anyone ever said anything, but they never did so in front of me until the very end.

-Decades later, Carol's best friend Lorraine Gerson called me in Fort Lauderdale, Fla. - where I was working as a newspaper reporter - to apologize for not doing more to protect me from Carol.
+Decades later, Carol's best friend Lorraine Gerson called me in Fort Lauderdale, Fla. - where I was working as a newspaper reporter - to apologize for not doing more to protect me.
 I was so amazed and confused by the flood of memories the conversation elicited that I couldn’t even process what she was saying.

 My troubled childhood wasn’t all bad.